dxlliv/planner/README.md

 # Instagram Planner

-> Plan your Instagram profile like a pro and see how it will look like
+> An open-source planner for your Instagram profile

 ## About

-[dxlliv/ig-planner](https://dxlliv.github.io/ig-planner/) let you preview what your profile grid will look like.
+**dxlliv/ig-planner** let you preview what your profile grid will look like.
 Plan the grid with a text editor and build your definitive Instagram profile.

 **[Demo](https://dxlliv.github.io/ig-planner/) · [Documentation](https://dxlliv.github.io/ig-planner/docs/) · [Support](https://patreon.com/dxlliv)**